freihype/products/projects/industrial-injector/clamping-mechanism/optimize/ReadMe.md

 Download and install Anaconda (includes Python)

 Open Anaconda, create a new environment, then in the Home tab open Jupyter Notebooks.
 Finally open a new notebook which opens in your web browser.
-Note- I had to [download SQLite](https://www.sqlite.org/download.html) and place it in the DLLLs folder to get Notebooks to run
+Note- I had to [download SQLite](https://www.sqlite.org/download.html) and place it in the DLLs folder to get Notebooks to run

 ## Flow